 Houston later moved to Lebanon, became a lawyer, and was elected to Congress.
 With Andrew Jackson’s backing, he became governor of Tennessee.
 But then, in one of the most shocking things ever to happen in Tennessee politics, Houston resigned as governor and went back to live with the Cherokees.

-Texas to fight for the independence of that state.
-He later became governor of that state also.
+Then, Houston moved to Texas to fight for the independence of that state.
+He later became governor of that state as well.